GoogleCloudPlatform/community/tutorials/cloud-functions-firestore/index.md

 ---
-title: Use Cloud Firestore with Cloud Functions
+title: Use Firestore with Cloud Functions
-description: Learn how to use Cloud Functions to store and retrieve data with Cloud Firestore.
+description: Learn how to use Cloud Functions to store and retrieve data with Firestore.
 author: zeroasterisk
-tags: Cloud Functions, Cloud Datastore, Cloud Firestore
+tags: Cloud Functions, Datastore, Firestore
 date_published: 2018-12-29
 ---

 ## Introduction

 This tutorial demonstrates using
-[Google Cloud Functions][functions]
+[Cloud Functions][functions]
 to store and retrieve data to
-[Google Cloud Firestore][firestore].
+[Firestore][firestore].
 The Cloud Function is
-implemented in [Node.js][node] version 6 *(or 8)*.
+implemented in [Node.js][node] version 6 or 8.

 [functions]: https://cloud.google.com/functions
 [firestore]: https://cloud.google.com/firestore/